-The new DSN should now be available under System DSN:
+After creating a new DSN, it will be available under System DSN:

-The database is now available through an ODBC driver and it is mapped to the alias bookIS7.
-In the next section we will configure our JBoss connection pool for this ODBC data source.
+The database is now available through an ODBC driver and it is mapped to the alias (DSN) bookIS7.
+In section 4.2.2 we will configure our JBoss connection pool for this ODBC data source.